jdillonh/Vynth/README.md

 <img src="https://github.com/jdillonh/Vynth/blob/master/examples/numberbox.png" width="25">
 The *MIDI* module works similarly to the number box, but its value is controlled by a CC midi controller.
-To use this module, add it to your patch and set the number in it's UI to the MIDI CC#.
+To use this module, add it to your patch and set the number in its UI to the MIDI CC#.
 The MIDI module listens on every channel and will output 1 for MIDI 127 and 0 for MIDI 0.

 The *Multiply* Module "*", takes two inputs and simply multiplies them.

 ### Output
 The &omega; (output) module represents the end of the patch.
-It's three inputs coorespond to the three color channels Red, Green and Blue.
+Its three inputs coorespond to the three color channels Red, Green and Blue.
 There must be exactly one &omega; module.
 If nothing is connected to the &omega; module, or there is not exactly one of them, the patch will not compile.